TrollingInDaDeep/DronesliderSwitches/README.md

 The addon board features for each voice 1 Potentiometer to dial the volume of the voice and a DIP switch.
 The DIP switch 1 enables or disables the voice.
 The other 2-7 switches will enable / disable each octave of the voice.
 Like this you can enable and disable each voice, set which octaves are played and mix the volume of each voice.
 This gives you a drone-y sound.
 Best coupled with a few effects (filters, delays, reverbs) to get crazy and awesome sounds.

 There is a 3 pin header to switch between 2 modes: Drone and SEQ.
 If connecting the lower 2 Pins with a jumper, you are in Drone mode, where the 1st voice and all others act as drone voices.
 By selecting SEQ mode, the sequencer is activated.
-More on that below under "Sequencer".
+More on that below: [Sequencer](#Sequencer)

 # Assembly